Airline CEOs plead with White House to avert looming U.S. job cuts

 He said there is “enormous bipartisan support” but there is no legislative vehicle yet to win approval.

+Senator Maria Cantwell, a Democrat, said the payroll assistance should be extended.
+She urged lawmakers to “come back to the table” before the major layoffs.

-Southwest Airlines LUV.N Chief Executive Gary Kelly said after the meeting the initial payroll support plan "didn't go far enough and long enough."
+United Airlines Chief Executive Scott Kirby and Southwest Airlines LUV.N Chief Executive Gary Kelly also attended the meeting.
+Kelly told reporters the initial payroll support plan "didn't go far enough and long enough."

 American has said it plans to end service to 15 small communities without additional government assistance and furlough about 19,000 workers.